Located in the heart of Gascony, the Armagnac vineyard covers 3 departments southeast of Bordeaux : the Gers, Landes and Lot-et-Garonne .

 This mysterious alchemy between the oak barrel, the cellar master's work and the cellar, gives each Armagnac its identity.

-An important point for the preservation of the bottles : Armagnac no longer ages once it is in the bottle.
-It is essential to keep bottle upright so that the eau-de-vie does not damage the cork.
+An important advice for the preservation of the bottles : Armagnac no longer ages once it is in the bottle.
+It is essential to keep the bottle upright to avoid any damage on the cork.

 Once the cellar master considers that the ageing is sufficient, he will start ‘les coupes’, in other words, making harmonious blends of several eaux-de-vie of different origins and ages.